-Be part of one of the fastest-growing IT industries in the world.
+Be part of one of the fastest-growing engineering and IT industries in the world.

-Spatial systems is the study of the science and technology of 3D measurement, mapping and visualisation, focusing on the fundamental questions of where, what and when.
+Spatial systems is the study of the science and technology of measurement, mapping and visualisation of natural and built environments.
+We aim to answer questions of where, what and when.

-You could build the next generation of 3D visualisations for Google Earth or create software that will help us predict and respond to bushfires or other natural disasters.
+As a surveyor or spatial engineer, you could find yourself measuring natural and built environments using drones and laser scanners.
+Or perhaps building the next generation of Google Earth, or creating software that will help us predict and respond to natural disasters.

 For professional accreditation as a spatial engineer, follow this major with a Master of Engineering (Spatial).

 Our Engineering graduate degrees are professionally accredited under EUR-ACE® and Washington Accord (through Engineers Australia), which means your degree is recognised throughout Europe and the 17 countries of the Washington Accord.